Photo by goodluz / Shutterstock.com

 By going through portals, you can earn cash back on purchases on the websites of certain hotels, car rental companies and online travel agencies like Expedia and Priceline.
 We detail the mechanics in “3 Websites That Pay You for Shopping.”

 Rewards credit cards are also a great way to earn cash back or various travel freebies.

 2. Free checked bags on airlines

 Ekaterina Pokrovsky / Shutterstock.com

 Free checked baggage used to be the norm on most airlines.
 While those days are long gone, one carrier is keeping the tradition alive.

-Fly on Southwest Airlines, and the first two checked bags are free.
+Fly on Southwest Airlines, and your first two checked bags are free.
 Skis and golf bags also travel gratis.

-You will pay on other airlines, but many carriers offer exceptions that allow you to check baggage at no cost.
-For example, American Airlines allows free checked bags for travelers who hold certain AA-branded credit cards.
+You will generally pay on other airlines, but many offer exceptions.
+For example, American Airlines allows free checked bags for travelers who hold certain of the airline’s AA-branded credit cards.

-Many airlines also offer complimentary checked baggage to people who fly in business class, who are traveling internationally or who meet other criteria.
+Many airlines also offer complimentary checked baggage to people who fly in business class or meet other criteria.

 Maria Sbytova / Shutterstock.com